-- The business plan as a KGB document:

-- are often left out (perhaps because it was too difficult to find the data) or dealt with in vague terms (perhaps because the idea is not yet fully formed).
+- The business plan as a KGB document: Concealment and cover-up as a motto when writing a business plan important points are often left out (perhaps because it was too difficult to find the data) or dealt with in vague terms (perhaps because the idea is not yet fully formed).
 Both are noticeable!
 It's much better to be clear and concise. - The business plan as an advertising brochure: It is good to be enthusiastic about your business idea.
 However, you should not rave on too much in the business plan and ignore your risks and weaknesses.
 The overuse of marketing jargon makes the idea implausible. - The business plan as a technical specialist thesis: All too often, technicians and scientists make the mistake of stuffing the business plan with construction plans and tables.
 If anything, these belong in the appendix, because the main part should only contain simplified illustrations, photos and explanations that laypeople can easily understand. - The business plan as a novel: Many business plans are just too long and also illogically structured.
 To avoid this, you should establish a clear chapter structure from the start.
 No more than 30 pages (main part)!
 Ask your test audience what you could omit or shorten.